Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 Out[2]: {'characters': 76, 'sentences': 2, 'words': 16}
 ```

 We can see importing in action here.
 First, focus your attention on the first line.
 When we import a script, Python runs the code that is contained in the imported script.
 While this is a very useful concept to understand, we can see a  potential downfall in this example.
 The `print` function that we included in our `txt_file_processing` script was run when the import happened.
-In general, we will import a library to use the functions or classes that exist internal to the library.
-We do not want output upon importing, as the output would be unrelated to our current use case.
+In general we want to import to gain access to code from other libraries/scripts, but we do not want output upon importing.

 Luckily, we have a way to avoid this unwanted output, and it's known as a **main-block**.
 Any code that is defined within a main-block will only be executed when the script is run, as opposed to when it is imported.
 We can see a main-block defined below.